Musketeers Make Blockbuster Swap

 • Discuss this story on the United States Hockey League message board...

+- Zellers Wins It in OT for Green Bay - Green Bay Gamblers

+- Late Goals Drop Jacks, Fall 3-2 (OT) in Green Bay - Muskegon Lumberjacks

-- Stars Embark on Three-Game Road Trip in Iowa - Lincoln Stars
+- Idzan's Two-Goal Effort Caps off Perfect Road Trip - Lincoln Stars

-- Weekend Preview Features Back-To-Back Matchups vs Waterloo - Des Moines Buccaneers

 - Musketeers Make Blockbuster Swap - Sioux City Musketeers